ArbitrumFoundation/governance/docs/security-council-mgmt.md

 - Custom counting module to allow delegates to endorse multiple candidates.
 - Overridden proposal and execution to make the governor single purpose.

-This governor contract has the following general interface relevant to the first stage:

-- A new proposal is created each election cycle by calling `createElection`
-- Contenders can make themselves eligible to receive votes by calling `addContender`.
-- Delegates can call `castVoteWithReasonAndParams` or `castVoteWithReasonAndParamsBySig` supplying custom arguments in the params to indicate which candidate they wish to endorse with what weight.
+Delegates can call `castVoteWithReasonAndParams` supplying custom arguments in the params to indicate which candidate they wish to endorse with what weight.

-## 2. Compliance check by the Foundation (14 days)
+## 3. Compliance check by the Foundation (14 days)

 The Foundation will be given 14 days to vet the prospective nominees.
 If they find that a candidate does not meet the compliance check, they can exclude the candidate from progressing to the next stage.
 The compliance rules are not detailed here, and will instead be published by the Foundation, but note that grounds for exclusion will include greater than 3 members of a given organisation being represented in the nominee set (as described in section 4 of the Constitution).